 Book smart...
-At StagWeb we’ve been offering Barcelona stag weekends for 11 years and in that time we have built up strong relationships with hotels and activity providers.
+At StagWeb we’ve been planning epic Barcelona stag weekends since 2002 and in that time we have built up strong relationships with hotels and activity providers.
 Because of the number of Barcelona stag groups we’ve sent, we get preferential deals that we can pass on to you.
 While some travel companies might look to pocket the savings we believe in passing great deals on to our Barcelona stag groups.
 The maths is simple;

 If we offer you great value for money and a brilliant weekend, not only will you tell people about it (and us) but then the next time you’re booking a stag party you’ll use StagWeb.
 But don’t take our word for it; see for yourself what others had to say.

 Ok, so a stag weekend in Barcelona sounds good, how do we find out more?

 We’re not going to try and brainwash you or give you a hard sell.
 Barcelona is herself a seductive temptress who is always happy to greet new friends and lovers.
 And we’re happy to make that introduction for you.
 If you’re still not too sure about numbers or want to know more about pricing without having to commit then you can send a quick enquiry and we’ll crunch the numbers on your behalf and help build a tailor made package to suit both your stag party and your pockets.

 Looking for information and stats about Barcelona?
 See more info here.